As a result of the coronavirus (COVID-19) outbreak, we have a reduced capacity to review effects and delays in

 By default, operations are placed in the vertex stage where possible.
-In the vertex stage, pixel colors get computed only at the vertices and not at each pixel.
+In the vertex stage pixel colors get computed only at the vertices and not at each pixel.
 The actual colors of the inner pixels are linearly interpolated as a result.
-This makes rendering more efficient, to improve the performance of your effects.
+This makes rendering more efficient and improves the performance of your effects.

 The colors of the four vertices in the top plane are computed - two pink vertices on the left side and two green vertices on the right side.
 The interior is then linearly interpolated, resulting in a smooth transition between them, which creates a gradient.

 We’ve added the Step patch to this graph.
 The intention here is to make a sharp transition from pink to green at 0.5 in the X axis, instead of a gradient.
-To achieve this sharp transition need to compute the interior pixels too, by adding the Fragment Stage patch.
+To achieve this sharp transition we need to compute the interior pixels too, by adding the Fragment Stage patch.

 If we add the Fragment Stage patch between the Swizzle and Step patches, everything that comes after it will be computed per fragment (pixel) rather than being interpolated.
 This means we can see the sharp transition between colors in the second plane.